Why is this medication prescribed?

 - if you miss periods while you are taking oral contraceptives, you may be pregnant.
 If you have taken your tablets according to the directions and you miss one period, you may continue to take your tablets.
 However, if you have not taken your tablets as directed and you miss one period or if you have taken your tablets as directed and you miss two periods, call your doctor and use another method of birth control until you have a pregnancy test.
 Also, call your doctor if you experience symptoms of pregnancy such as nausea, vomiting, and breast tenderness, or if you suspect you may be pregnant.

 - tell your doctor if you use tobacco products.
 Cigarette smoking may increase the risk of heart attacks and strokes.
 You should not smoke while taking this medication.

 Unless your doctor tells you otherwise, continue your normal diet.

 What should I do if I forget a dose?

 Take the missed dose as soon as you remember it, and go back to taking progestin-only (norethindrone) contraceptives at your regular time.
 If you take a dose more than 3 hours late, be sure to use a backup method of birth control for the next 48 hours.
 If you are not sure what to do about the pills you have missed, keep taking progestin-only (norethindrone) contraceptives and use a backup method of birth control until you speak to your doctor.

 Progestin-only (norethindrone) oral contraceptives may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

 - irregular menstrual periods

 Some side effects can be serious.
 The following symptoms are uncommon, but if you experience any of them, call your doctor immediately:

-- bleeding that lasts a long time
+- menstrual bleeding that is unusually heavy or that lasts a long time

 - lack of menstrual periods